TriEmbed/quercus/README.md

 13. Bug: Need pushbutton to GP8 to support serial boot mode.
 Other details to do with serial boot being worked out.
 14. Bug: Need push button that grounds both enable and GP8 to reset.
 15. Bug: Need to tie EN up with pullup

-Changes for next version

-1. Micro USB connector replaces mini
+16. TODO: Need a minimum of two push buttons and maybe three: reset, go into bootloader mode and ??
+17. TODO: Need a four position header for I2C connection so the board can be more conveniently used as a progammer.
+18. TODO: Need three header pins to conveniently connect a USB to serial dongle.
+19. BUG: Another bug: Need an updated C3 Eagle library.
+At a minimum change DP4 to GP4 and put the schematic inside a box.
+Ideal would be to have nine things on each side corresponding to the mini C3 module's connections.
+That is, make the schematic look like the C3 module as much as possible.
+20. Todo issue: There are two special Eagle CAD lib components to get into the repo.
+First is the above C3 module and second is a lib component for the Dialog SLG47004V-DIP
+21. TODO: Need a minimum of two push buttons.
+One to ground EN and GPIO8 to do a reset and the other to ground GPIO2 and GPIO0 to enter bootloader mode.
+Or that's the current theory.
+22. TODO: Need a four position header for I2C connection so the board can be more conveniently used as a progammer.
+23. TODO: Need some header pins to conveniently connect a USB to serial dongle.
+"Some" is probably four or five, as RTS must be controllable and possibly DTR too.
+This takes a special dongle. :-(
-2. Provision for Dialog programming sockets?
+24. Provision for Dialog programming sockets?
-3. Make C3 pins accessible via breadboard?
+25. Make C3 pins accessible via breadboard?

+(Tentative decision to stick with USB mini connector for now.
+Micro is a pain to solder: trying to stick to easy hand soldering.
+Micro requires ridiculously fine soldering iron tip, mini could probably be done with the smallest Hakko tip available without too much trouble.)

 Parts not in hand

-1. Mini USB connectors (should be in hand 1/29)
+1. Mini USB connectors (should be in hand 1/29.
+Harvested one off another board for first prototype)
-2. SMD caps (should be in hand
+2. SMD caps (should be in hand 2/1.
+Kludged aluminum caps in place for first prototype)